Articles

 Can your company handle the limelight?
 If a co-selling partnership takes off, are you prepared to scale your organization or product to meet the demand?

-It is critical to ensure you have the resources, support systems, and processes in place to handle growth.
-Otherwise, you risk jeopardizing customer satisfaction and souring your relationship with your customers and co-selling partners.
+It’s critical to have the resources, support systems, and processes in place to handle growth.
+Without them, you risk jeopardizing customer satisfaction and souring relationships with the very partners you're trying to build with.

 Successful pilot programs